GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 sidenav: true
 card-image: /assets/netlify-uploads/hhs-logo-resize-for-tile.png
 agency-logo: /assets/netlify-uploads/hhs.png
-tagline: Create and test novel solutions to further cultivate Synthea capabilities and the synthetic data it generates for healthcare and research purposes
+tagline: Create and test novel solutions to further cultivate Synthea™ capabilities and the synthetic data it generates for healthcare and research purposes.
 agency: Department of Health & Human Services - Office of National Coordinator for Health Information Technology
 total-prize-offered-cash: $100,000